Loading...

 How to consume banana | peanuts without glucose spikes

-Incorporate healthy fats like a few slices of avocado or a small handful of almonds to slow down the absorption of sugars.
+Include a source of protein or healthy fats in your meal, such as Greek yogurt, a boiled egg, or a small serving of cheese, to slow down the absorption of sugars.

 healthspan-mbl